jacktan130802/MindfulHacks/README.md

 # Notes

-Each MoBot will have their own unique website dashboard with their own color stripes representing them.
+1) Each MoBot will have their own unique website dashboard with their own color stripes representing them.
 The color stripes are **shareable**!

+2) Dashboard auto refreshes every 30s

 **need public repo when everything is done**   -- remove when done